Should I Complete Optional College Essays?

 “Kickin’ it up, hour after hour, Cause in this life there’s only one winner, You better aim straight so you can hit the center.”

-Actually that was Vanilla Ice accompanied by four mutant amphibians, but you get the point.
+Actually that was Vanilla Ice accompanied by four mutant reptiles, but you get the point.

 Dave has over a decade of professional experience that includes work as a teacher, high school administrator, college professor, and independent educational consultant.
 He is a co-author of the books The Enlightened College Applicant (Rowman & Littlefield, 2016) and Colleges Worth Your Money (Rowman & Littlefield, 2020).